tlively/learn-gfx-hal/book/src/08_camera.md

       }),
 ```

-That would be the end of it, but MacOS is dumb and doesn't provide keys as
+That would be the end of it, but macOS doesn't provide keys as
 device events.
 So we need to handle keys as window events too.
 Also, even on
 non-mac there's a few window event keys that we want to respond do.
 We're
 keeping "tab swaps the projection", and also we're adding "escape undoes the